cpske/ISP/code-review/code-review-best-practices.md

     - this requires you record some data about defect rates, support calls, etc., for comparison
     - not a vague, fuzzy goal like "find more bugs"

-6. Checklists substantially improve results
+6. Use a checklist.
+Checklists improve results
     - start with a standard checklist
     - add a personal checklist of your own common mistakes, or things you forget to review